 3. Close Windows Explorer to Forcibly Delete Files on Windows 10

-In most of the cases when you encounter obstinate file on Windows 10 the file is running on another location.
-File explorer is the key which uses the file.
-So you need to close file explorer to first.
+In most cases when you encounter an obstinate file on Windows 10 the file is running on another location.
+File Explorer is the key that uses the file.
+So you need to close the file explorer to first.
 Then attempt to delete.
-Follow to close File explorer:
+Follow to close File Explorer:

-- Right click at a vacant area on the taskbar and move off with the choice Taskbar Manager.
+- Right click on a vacant area on the taskbar and move off with the choice Taskbar Manager.